SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/01-linked-list.md

 ## Implementation

-In a `linked list`, a `node` represents an individual element in the sequence.
-Each node contains two main parts: the `data`, which stores the value associated with the node, and a `pointer` to the next node.
-The Node class captures this structure and provides the foundation for constructing linked lists.
+In a `linked list`, a node represents an individual element in the sequence, which is the key component that the linked list is built on.
+Each `node` contains two main parts: the `data`, which stores the value associated with the node, and a `pointer` to the next node.
+The Node class captures this structure to provide the foundation for constructing linked lists.

   <img src="https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/assets/148945652/c1c59d61-030a-41ec-89db-607d1fee63c3"